-Vending machine dealers are taxed at 6.3 percent (there is an additional 0.7 percent state tax imposed in the localities that make up Northern Virginia and Hampton Roads, making the rate in these regions 7 percent.
-The sales tax rate on groceries is 2.5 percent.
+Vending machine dealers are taxed at 6.0 percent (there is an additional 1.0 percent state tax imposed in the localities that make up Northern Virginia and Hampton Roads, making the rate in these regions 7.0 percent.
+The sales tax rate on groceries was abolished in January 2023; however, the local rate of 1 percent still applies.